 To make the Mornay sauce, melt the butter in a small saucepan on the stovetop.
 Add the flour and cook on low heat for 3 minutes, or until the roux is bubbly and the flour is no longer raw.
 Using a whisk, add the milk.
 Simmer for 5 minutes, or until thick.
 Remove the pan from the heat and add the cheese, nutmeg, and pepper.
 Stir well to combine.

 Reserve 2 cups of tomato sauce and keep warm in a small saucepan on the stovetop over low heat.
-To assemble the lasagna, spread 1 cup of the tomato sauce over the bottom of the baking dish.
+To assemble the lasagna, spread 1 cup of the tomato sauce over the bottom of the Stone.
 Add layers, starting with one-third of the noodles, then adding one-half of the grilled vegetables and 1 cup of the tomato sauce.
 Make 1 more layer and top the layer of tomato sauce with the remaining noodles.

 Pour the Mornay sauce evenly over the lasagna ingredients and sprinkle with the mozzarella cheese.
-Place the baking dish on the Plate Setter and close the lid of the EGG.
+Place the baking stone on the Plate Setter and close the lid of the EGG.
 Bake for 45 minutes, or until the cheese is melted and the lasagna is thoroughly heated.
 Remove the baking dish and allow the lasagna to rest for 10 minutes.